 Training Rectus Femoris

-Because the quadriceps are a large muscle group, it is beneficial to train them in a fashion that two-joint muscles like rectus femoris require; such muscles deserve special attention because of their complexity.
+Because the quadriceps are a large muscle group, it is beneficial to train them in a fashion that two-joint muscles like rectus femoris require; compound movements reign supreme when it comes to building overall strength and definition in major muscle groups.

-Since this multi-joint muscle is the most superficial on the ventral thigh, those who want to see definition in their quadriceps will want to target it.
+Since this multi-joint muscle is the most superficial on the ventral thigh, those who want to see definition in their quadriceps should certainly target it.
 Additionally, weakness in the quads has been connected to knee pain and, more specifically, osteoarthritis in the knees.

-The leg press is another way to train rectus femoris with a compound movement.
+The leg press is a favorite way to train rectus femoris with a compound movement.
+There are different machines set up with different angles; one in which the hip angle is short

-Lunges, similar to squats, are a classic bodyweight exercise that train the quadriceps.
-They can be progressed with the addition of dumbbells as your client builds strength.
+Lunges, similar to squats in which muscles are worked, are a classic bodyweight exercise that primarily challenge the quadriceps.
+They can be progressed with the addition of dumbbells as your client builds strength, or in multiplanar positions.
+A Cossack lunge is a killer way to work the quads.

 Step-ups are another functional way to train rectus femoris.
-Using just a step or a bench, clients can step up one foot at a time with or without weights.
+Using just a step or a bench, clients can step up one foot at a time onto a platform, with or without weights.
 Over time, the height of the step or the bench may increase to progress this exercise.

 When targeting rectus, consider exercises that include both of its functions: hip flexion and knee extension.